-013 FLEXIBILITY FITNESS
+013\ FLEXIBILITY FITNESS 1.5 UNITS

 Flexibility program which provides students with knowledge of their optimal range of motion.
 Emphasizes participation that suits the needs of all age and ability levels including dancers, athletes, seniors and fitness enthusiasts.
-CSU, UC credit limit

-014A BEGINNING BODY BUILDING 1.5 UNITS
+014A\ BEGINNING BODY BUILDING